github/training-kit/intermediate/index.md

 ---

 **Please note: This class is no longer in use.
-We have combined this material into our two day [GitHub for Developers course](https://training.github.com/kit/).**
+It is now part of our two day [GitHub for Developers course](https://training.github.com/kit/).**

 <span class="mega-octicon octicon-terminal"></span>